-AQA GCSE HISTORY EBACC OPTION SUBJECT COURSE CONTACT: MISS A GUYVER- LEARNING MANAGER COURSE CONTENT GCSE History enables students to build on the key historical skills and processes learnt during their Key Stage 3 study.
-There are five elements of study; a thematic study, a period study, a British depth study, a wider world depth study and a study of the historic environment.
+AQA GCSE HISTORY EBACC OPTION SUBJECT COURSE CONTACT: MRS A BUNCEY- LEARNING MANAGER COURSE CONTENT GCSE History enables students to build on the key historical skills and processes learnt during their Key Stage 3 study.
+There is a balance of British history and wider world history, of local, national and international themes and of medieval, early modern and modern history.
 Students embark on a wider world depth study on Germany 1890-1945: this study takes Germany through three very different periods in history - monarchy, democracy and dictatorship, including the rise and fall of Nazism.
 Following this, students will study international relations in the period between the two World Wars.
 This includes efforts to keep peace throughout the world and the eventual build-up of tension and outbreak of the Second World War.
-Next, pupils will study how the identity of the people of Britain has been shaped by their interaction with the wider world through their thematic study: migration, empire and the people.
+Next, pupils will study how the identity of the people of Britain has been shaped by their interaction with the wider world through their thematic study: migration, empires and the people c.790-present.
 Finally, students will study the reign of Queen Elizabeth I for their British depth study, alongside a study of a historic site of Elizabeth's reign.
 ASSESSMENT DETAILS The assessment for GCSE History takes place in two examinations at the end of Year 11.
 Different historical skills are tested in each paper.
 Each paper is worth 50% of the GCSE.
-Paper 1: Germany 1890-1945 and the Interwar Conflict and Tension 1918-1945 Paper 2: Migration, empires and the people: c790 to the present day and Elizabethan England, c1568-1603 The assessments test the following assessment objectives: AO1: ability to recall knowledge and understanding AO2: ability to explain concepts like cause and consequence, change and continuity, and significance

-AO3: ability to analyse sources

-AO4: ability to analyse historical interpretations

-WHY STUDY THIS COURSE?
+Paper 1: Germany 1890-1945 and the Interwar Conflict and Tension 1918-1945 Paper 2: Migration, empires and the people: c790 to the present day and Elizabethan England, c1568-1603 The assessments test the following assessment objectives: AO1: ability to recall knowledge and understanding AO2: ability to explain concepts like cause and consequence, change and continuity, and significance AO3: ability to analyse sources AO4: ability to analyse historical interpretations WHY STUDY THIS COURSE?

-In history you will learn about people, countries, cultures and societies - you will learn about a huge range of people and societies from medieval kings to 20th century dictators and everything in between.
+In GCSE History you will learn about people, countries, cultures and societies - you will learn about a huge range of people and societies from medieval kings to 20th century dictators and everything in between.
 You will learn to sift through information, analyse, and present what you've learnt in a way that makes sense to other people.
-Furthermore, History uses a number of key skills such as chronological thinking, comprehension, analysis and interpretation, research skills and decision making.
+Furthermore, GCSE History uses several key skills such as chronological thinking, comprehension, analysis and interpretation, research skills and decision making.
 These skills will help you with other subjects, as well as leading on to a wide range of opportunities for your education and career options after your GCSEs.